This recipe produces pizza dough at a perfect 72% hydration. This gives you a dough that is easy to shape and slide into the oven.

 After the resting period, you’re ready to start making pizzas.
 Enjoy!

 Do you love making pizza?
-Here are some products you might like.
+Here are some pizza ovens and accessories you might like.